uon-nuget/ExpressiveAnnotations/README.md

 For the sake of performance optimization, expressions provided to attributes are compiled only once.
 Such compiled lambdas are then cached inside attributes instances and invoked for any subsequent validation requests without recompilation.

 When working with ASP.NET MVC stack, unobtrusive client-side validation mechanism is [additionally available](#what-about-the-support-of-aspnet-mvc-client-side-validation).
 Client receives unchanged expression string from server.
 Such an expression is then evaluated using JavaScript [`eval()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) method within the context of reflected model object.
 Such a model, analogously to the server-side one, is basically deserialized DOM form (with some type-safety assurances and registered toolchain methods).

+Note that neither the server-side parser nor the client-side validation mechanism, as described above, have been changed in the UoN.ExpressiveAnnotation.NETCore version.

 ##### <a id="traps">Traps (discrepancies between server- and client-side expressions evaluation)</a>